fstltna/phpbb3-backup/README.md

 3. This will back up your forum installation at 1:01am each day, and keep the last 5 backups.

 4. Manually run a backup and the first time it will ask you for the mysql config info.

+5. If you want to run a one-off backup use the "-snapshot" command option

+6. If you want to edit the preferences use the "-prefs" command option

 If you need more help visit https://phpbbhosting.retro-os.live/